Stef-00012/SyncLyrics/README.md

 1. visit `https://apic-desktop.musixmatch.com//ws/1.1/track.subtitle.get?commontrack_id=10074988&app_id=web-desktop-app-v1.0&usertoken=<USERTOKEN>` (Replace `<USERTOKEN>` with the `usertoken` you got earlier) **(If you are logged into `musixmatch.com`, use an incognito tab to avoid getting useless cookies, the only cookies required are `AWSELB` and `AWSELBCORS`)**.
 2. Open the DevTools (`Ctrl + Shift + I`) and go to the "Network" tab.
 3. Refresh the page (`Ctrl + R`).
-4. Click on any result and go to the "Headers" tab.
+4. Click on the first result and go to the "Headers" tab.
 5. Find the `cookie` header.

 ## Local Lyrics